The Fall of the Roman Empire (film): Plot

 Lucilla joins a revolt in Rome's eastern provinces, where a famine has been exacerbated by the new taxes.
 Commodus sends his northern army against the rebels, knowing that Livius will put aside personal feelings and fight to preserve the unity of the Empire.
 As the opposing Roman armies meet for battle, Sohaemus arrives and attacks Livius with both the Armenian army and troops borrowed from Rome's archenemy, the Persians.
 The rebels patriotically decide to fight Persia instead of Rome, joining with Livius and helping him to vanquish Sohaemus.
 As a reward Commodus declares Livius his co-emperor, but only on condition that the northern army inflicts harsh punishments on the rebellious provinces.

 Rejecting this piece of brutality, Livius and Lucilla take their army to Rome, intending to make Commodus abdicate.
 The emperor responds by bribing away the soldiers' loyalty and massacring Timonides and the population of the German colony.
-Lucilla tries to hire Verulus, Commodus’ gladiator bodyguard, to assassinate her brother; Verulus declines, confessing that he slept with Aurelius’ wife and that Commodus is his illegitimate son.
+Lucilla tries to hire Verulus, Commodus's gladiator bodyguard, to assassinate her brother; Verulus declines, confessing that he slept with Aurelius's wife and that Commodus is his illegitimate son.

 The Senate declares Commodus a god, and Livius and Lucilla are sentenced to be burned alive as human sacrifices to the new deity as the Roman citizens drunkenly celebrate.
 In consideration of their former friendship, Commodus offers Livius a duel for the throne.
 The two fight with javelins in the Roman Forum, where Livius eventually runs Commodus through.
 At last Livius is free to become emperor, but he has lost faith in Rome's ability to reform.
-He departs the city with Lucilla, as Commodus' old advisers fight over the throne and offer competing bribes to the army in an attempt to gain military support.
+He departs the city with Lucilla, as Commodus's old advisers fight over the throne and offer competing bribes to the army in an attempt to gain military support.

 A voice-over epilogue states that though the Roman Empire did not fall immediately, internal corruption led to its eventual collapse.